AssistantEngine/filament-assistant/README.md

 }
 ```

+## More Repositories

+We’ve created more repositories to make AI integration even simpler and more powerful!
+Check them out:

+- **[Open Functions Core](https://github.com/AssistantEngine/open-functions-core)**: Open Functions provide a standardized way to implement and invoke functions for tool calling with large language models (LLMs).

+> We are a young startup aiming to make it easy for developers to add AI to their applications.
+We welcome feedback, questions, comments, and contributions.
+Feel free to contact us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).

 ## PRO Version

 For users looking for enhanced functionality, the **PRO Version** offers advanced features beyond the standard Filament Assistant capabilities: